aws-samples/aws-sdk-prom-metrics/README.md

 The Clients list in the sidebar is the name that should be the value used for `sdkLibrary` in the configuration file.

-As an example if I was going to query a EFS Filesystem to determine the provisioned throughput, I'd use the value `@aws-sdk/client-efs`.
+As an example if I was going to query an EFS Filesystem to determine the provisioned throughput, I'd use the value `@aws-sdk/client-efs`.

 ## Identify the SDK Client